magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-71-->

-*  Images on product details page no longer flicker, and the image remains centered as expected.
+*  Images on product details pages no longer flicker, and images remain centered as expected.
 Previously, after a product detail page completed loading an image, the image visibly shifted downwards.

 ### Import/export